-Here is a summary of the nature, structure and hardware used to build my home Plan 9 network, running the Fourth Edition of Plan 9.
+Here is a summary of my home Plan 9 network, running the Fourth Edition of Plan 9.
 The Plan 9 network at work is similar in structure although the hardware details differ.

 Having a single file store with just one copy of the system software simplifies maintenance, reduces copying, and keeps the clients simple, cheap, and quiet(er).
 I simply plug in a new machine, make an entry in /lib/ndb/local, and boot.
-Discless PCs load the boot program 9load from diskette, then load the kernel from the cpu server over the ether.
+Discless PCs load the boot program 9load from a flash drive or small SSD, then load the kernel from the cpu server over the ether (eg, using PXE boot for Intel).
 The notebook machines use a file system on local disc when running detached, but connect to the shared file system when connected to home or work networks, though still allowing access to their local disc.
 They use DHCP to select the correct Internet address for the network to which they are connected (eg, home or work).

 diff -r /n/dump/2002/0101/sys/src /sys/srcto see what has changed in the sources since the start of the year, or yesterday(1):

 yesterday -d .to see whether a change I made in the current directory yesterday might explain a bug today.
 Using Plan 9's bind primitive, parts of the dump can be bound over parts of the current hierarchy (eg, for regression testing).
 Archival snapshots are typically made once per day, but intermediate snapshots can be made much more often (I do them hourly).
 The difference is that archival snapshots are written to venti in immutable storage; intermediate snapshots and updates between them are made in a rewritable area on disc.